guyuedaxian/NDP-DMP-with-NN/README.md

 ----
 The aim of this project is to investigate and reproduce an imitation learning approach called Neural Dynamic Policies(NDPs) proposed by Bahl et al.(2020), which can be found at https://shikharbahl.github.io/neural-dynamic-policies/.
-Meanwhile, we also employ another approach similar to DNPs called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018).
+Meanwhile, we also employ another approach similar to NDPs called Deep Encoder-Decoder Networks proposed by Pahič et al.(2018).
 Subsequently, we improve and build several neural network models and variants based on these two approaches, namely DNN-DMP, CNN-DMP, DNN-NDP, SCNN-NDP, and CNN-NDP.
-Then, we train, test, evaluate these models on a variety of datasets.
+Then, we train, test, and evaluate these models on a variety of datasets.
 Finally, we carry on some experiments on a robotic arm to apply NDPs.

 ## Table of Contents
 - **[Architectures](#architectures)**